 9. Diversity is good.
 References shouldn’t all come from the same company.
 Mix it up and give the employer something to look forward to by offering a diverse list of people to contact.
 See #3 if you don’t have a multitude of previous employers to choose from (that’s not necessarily a bad thing).

 10. Say thank you.
-Once your job search is complete, be sure to thank the people who agreed to being used as references.
+Once your job search is complete, be sure to thank the people who agreed to be used as references.
 Employers may not call your entire list; but regardless, a “thank you” is in order.